 If you think starfruit uses are limited to decorative garnishes for fruit salads or fancy arrangements, you might be missing out on a great tasting food with multiple health benefits.
-Starfruit, also known as the carambola, are rich in antioxidants, vitamins and minerals.
+Starfruit, also known as the carambola, is rich in antioxidants, vitamins, and minerals.

 What to Do with Starfruit

 Starfruit grows on tropical trees which were native to Sri Lanka and the Spice Islands.
 It’s been cultivated for centuries in China and Malaysia.
-The fruit of the carambola tree can reach 8 inches (20 cm.) long and changes from green to yellow as it ripens.
-Starfruits are oval-shaped and have five ridges which gives the fruit its characteristic star-shape when sliced.
+The fruit of the carambola tree can reach 8 inches (20.5 cm.) long and changes from green to yellow as it ripens.
+Starfruits are oval-shaped and have five ridges which give the fruit its characteristic star shape when sliced.